for Veterans and the Public

-This test is for diagnosis of infection with human immunodeficiency virus (HIV)-the virus that causes AIDS.
-This test may be recommended to people who are healthy but who have possibly been exposed to HIV, or to patients who have a medical problem that could be related to HIV or AIDS.
+This test is for diagnosis of infection with human immunodeficiency virus (HIV) -- the virus that causes AIDS.
+This test may be recommended for people who are healthy but who have possibly been exposed to HIV, or for patients who have a medical problem that could be related to HIV or AIDS.
 HIV is a virus that weakens the body's immune system, making it hard to fight infections and cancer.
-For many years after infection with HIV, a person may have no symptoms but can still pass the virus to others.
+For many years after infection with HIV, a person may have no symptoms but still suffer steady damage to the immune system.
+And persons with HIV can pass the virus to others.
 If HIV is not treated, an infected person eventually becomes very sick and may die.
 The advanced stage of HIV infection, when a person's immune system is very weak from the virus, is called AIDS.

 What does this test involve?

 This test detects antibodies that the body makes in response to HIV infection.
 Blood is taken with a needle or by pricking a finger.
 In some cases, this test may be done on fluid from inside your mouth (oral fluid).
 If your test is positive, the result must be confirmed with a different type of test.
 If your test is performed on blood from a vein and the first result is positive (indicating likely HIV infection), a second test will be done automatically to confirm the results.
 If your test is done using oral fluid or blood from a finger prick, and the result is positive (indicating likely HIV infection), blood must be taken from a vein for a second test to confirm the results.

 What are the expected benefits of this test?